 Certainly, most are familiar with the #MeToo movement that first galvanized the entertainment industry.
 It has since lead to a greater recognition of the daily challenges women meet in the work place and in other environments when confronted by unwelcome sexual advances and predation.
 Children are uniquely vulnerable to the predation and manipulation of adults, both men and women.
 Moreover, children lack the credibility of experienced perception and communication needed to voice the full extent and nature of their victimization.

-At Monsees & Mayer, P.C. we are actively extending our reach into child advocacy centers to educate parents of victims and the victims themselves on steps that can be taken to avoid abuse, and how to repair the damage.
+At Monsees & Mayer, P.C. as leading sexual abuse attorneys, we are actively extending our reach into child advocacy centers to educate parents of victims and the victims themselves on steps that can be taken to avoid abuse, and how to repair the damage.
 At times, civil litigation is necessary.
 But, few are familiar with the rights of victims in the civil courts, as contrasted with prosecution by criminal courts.
 You can learn more about the legal rights of victims in our booklet.

 Carry the banner forward for #ChildrenToo.
 These victims do not have a voice.
 Let’s make sure they are heard, and protect them from what remains an insidious problem in churches and a host of other youth settings and organizations.